Retirement is the time to enjoy the fruits of many years of laboring away at a job.

 One way to minimize the tax bite is to plan ahead.

 For example, if you plan to live off a mountain of savings that you have built up in a bank account — and if you will have few sources of regular income during that time — you might end up in a low tax bracket.
 Move money from tax-deferred accounts into a Roth IRA during such a period, and you will only have to pay taxes at that low rate.
+The money will then grow tax-free and future gains will be tax-exempt when withdrawn.

 Before considering it, though, make sure to talk to a qualified tax professional or financial adviser.
 If you’re unsure where to start or already know that you want a fiduciary — an adviser who is required to act in your best interest — consider checking out Wealthramp, a free service that connects you with vetted fiduciary advisers in your area.